dedeogluhu/poll-app-v01/README.md

 # Poll App v01

-- I wanted to compare and experience various backend and frontend technologies.
+- I wanted to experience various backend and frontend technologies so i started with this project.

-- Going to make the same project with all of them but i can change my mind depending on the situation.
+- My goal is to make the similar projects with all of them and see the differences.

 - Started this one with express using pug and sass engines and going to add a MongoDb.